jerfex/jerfex/README.md

       "ETL"
     };

-    System.out.println("Hello, I'm " + Jerfeson  + ", a programmer and systems analyst graduated in " + System development analysis + ".
-I have experience in software development and DevOps, as well as knowledge in ETL (Extraction, Transformation, and Loading) for data integration.");
+System.out.println("Hello, I am " + Jerfeson + ", a programmer and systems analyst graduated in " + Systems Development Analysis + ".
+I have experience in software development and DevOps, as well as knowledge in ETL (Extraction, Transformation, and Loading) for data integration.
+I am a Java web programmer and native Android programmer using the Java language.");
-    System.out.println("I always seek to update myself on the new market trends and technologies to offer the best solutions to my clients and projects.");
+System.out.println("I always seek to stay updated on the latest market trends and technologies to offer the best solutions to my clients and projects.");
-    System.out.println("My skills include:");
-    for (String skill: skills) {
-      System.out.println("#" + skill);
-    }

 System.out.println("I believe that technology is a powerful tool to help companies and organizations achieve their goals.");
-  }
-}